relateddigital/visilabs-ios/README.md

 * **pageName** : The current page of your application.
 If your event is not related to a page view, you should pass a value related to the event.
 If you pass an empty **String** the event would be considered invalid and discarded.
 * **properties** : A collection of key/value pairs related to the event.
 If your event does not have additional data apart from page name, passing an empty dictionary acceptable.

-In SDK apart from `customEvent`, there are 2 other methods to collect data: `login` and `signUp`.
+In SDK, apart from `customEvent`, there are 2 other methods to collect data: `login` and `signUp`.
 As in the `customEvent` method, the `login` and `signUp` methods also take a mandatory and an optional parameter.
 The first parameter is `exVisitorId`  which uniquely identifies the user and can not be empty.
-The second parameter (`properties`)  is optional and passsing an empty dictionary also valid.
+The second parameter `properties`  is optional and passsing an empty dictionary also valid.

 Some of the most common events: